Overview - Skin Cancer Why You Should Be Concerned

 What is skin cancer?

 Skin cancer is the uncontrolled growth of abnormal skin cells.
-While healthy cells grow and divide in an orderly way, cancer cells grow and divide in a rapid, haphazard manner.
+While healthy cells grow and divide in an orderly way, cancer cells grow and divide in a rapid, disorganized manner.
 This rapid growth results in tumors, which are either benign (non-cancerous) or malignant (cancerous).

 What causes skin cancer?